The Sixth Sense

 Directed by M. Night Shyamalan

-Ladies but mostly gentlemen (from what I can gather from the comments section), this is the last movie on the List from the 20th century.
+Ladies but mostly gentlemen (from what I can gather from the comments section), this is the last movie on the List from the 90s.
 Thankfully, we are ending on a high note.
 I will talk more about this milestone in my next post, which will be my Oscar (or Blogscars) picks for the 90s.
 For now, let's talk about the Sixth Sense.

 Child psychologist Dr. Malcolm Crowe is shot in an attempted murder suicide by one of his former patients, Vincent Grey, who believes he failed him.
 The following fall, Malcolm is still haunted by Vincent's actions and has consequently grown more distant from his wife.
 He begins working with a new patient, Cole, whose mother is concerned about his increasingly odd behavior.
 Cole can see dead people who seek his help from beyond the grave.